clearlinux/clear-linux-documentation/source/clear-linux/guides/tooling/mixer.rst

       swupd bundle add editors

 #.
-Try to start `joe` editor.
+Try to start the `joe` editor.
 It should not appear because we removed it
    from the original `editors` bundle.

 #.
 Next we will update from version 10 to 20 to capture the newly
    available bundles.

-#.
-Check to see that version 20 is available.
-Use :command:`swupd`
-   to update your mix:
+Use :command:`swupd` to update your mix:

    .. code-block:: bash